intellifire/project/README.md

 Further, OpenAPI 3 also provides immediate robust and accessible API documentation with built in teaching and demo tools to help a user understand exactly how to use the API and to implement it in your favorite language.

-__Demos and Sample Request and Response Structures__ Finally, the resultant documentation provides not only great information on how to use the API but also examples of what the API input need to look like, but also what the returned results look like.
+__Demos and Sample Request and Response Structures__ Finally, the resultant documentation provides not only great information on how to use the API but also examples of what the API input need to look like, but also what the returned results look like in either JSON or XML (and even more formats)

 ### Open Web Components